Eastern Europe – 8 countries: Serbia – Hungary – Austria – Slovakia – Czech R. – Germany – Slovenia – Croatia

 Breakfast.
-Continue your journey by visiting Salzburg, a cultural hub of Austria, famous as the birthplace of Wolfgang Amadeus Mozart.
-Its picturesque old town with its world famous baroque architecture is one of the best-preserved city centers in the German-speaking world and is listed as a UNESCO World Heritage Site.
-Take relaxing walk with your guide, listen unheard stories and see Mirabell Gardens, Mozarteum – music academy, Marionette and Regional Theatre, Markart Square, Blasius Church, Mozarts Square… Don’t waste your time and take a walk along the Salzach River or climb up to the Hohensalzburg fortress, or try and buy world popular Mozartkugeln, chocolate-covered marzipan candy balls inspired by the famous composer, Salzburg’s most famous son, Mozart.
+Continue your journey with a visit to Salzburg, a cultural hub of Austria, famous as the birthplace of Wolfgang Amadeus Mozart.
+Its picturesque old town with its world famous baroque architecture is one of the best preserved city centres in the German-speaking world and is listed as a UNESCO World Heritage Site.
+Take a relaxing walk with your guide, listen to unheard stories and see the Mirabell Gardens, Mozarteum – a music academy, the Marionette and Regional Theatres, Markart Square, Blasius Church, Mozart’s Square… and many more!
+Make the most of your time in the city by taking a walk along the Salzach River or climbing up to the Hohensalzburg fortress, and don’t forget to try the popular Mozartkugeln, chocolate-covered marzipan balls inspired by the famous composer, Salzburg’s most famous son, Mozart.

-Villach – Bled – Ljubljana – Otocec – Zagreb
+Villach – Bled – Ljubljana – Otočec – Zagreb